onecommons/unfurl/README.md

 ## What is GitErOp?

-At its most ambitious, GitErOp aims to be a package manager for the cloud, enabling you to easily deploy and integrate live services.
+At its most ambitious, GitErOp aims to be a decentralized package manager for the Internet, enabling you to easily deploy and integrate live services.

 More simply, it is a tool that works with Git to record and deploy changes to your DevOps infrastructure.
+GitErOp transforms a Git repo into a reproducible history of deployed services.

 ## Features